Autianic/clockworkpi-linux/README.md

 manage to prepare a kernel configuration for both variants so that it would build the kernel right away without asking more questions.

-If you started building the Linux kernel, continue with the following steps in the mean time.
+Start compiling the mentioned packages and continue with the following steps in the mean time.

 It is probably worth to temporarily set a power management option to prevent the